-Gas-powered leaf blowers are definitely more powerful than its electric counterparts.
+Gas-powered leaf blowers are definitely more powerful than their electric counterparts.
 This means you’ll get the job done faster.
 Even though these machines are heavier than electric ones, they are still quite lightweight.
 Another great thing is that there’s no cord so you can move freely across the yard as well as around the obstacles and trees.
 They cost anywhere between $90 and $220.

 However, since they run on gas, they require fueling and regular maintenance.
-Also, most models come with a two-stroke engine which requires both fuel and oil so you’ll have to mix it.
+Also, most models come with a two-stroke engine that requires both fuel and oil so you’ll have to mix it.
 Another downside is that they make a lot of noise and the user should wear hearing protection (always).

 - Gas-powered backpack leaf blowers